Varicella Virus Vaccine LiveBrand Name: Varivax Other Names: Varicella vaccine Drug Class: Opportunistic Infections and Coinfections

 What is Varivax?

-Varivax is a vaccine approved by the U.S. Food and Drug Administration (FDA) to prevent chicken pox (also known as primary varicella infection) in people 12 months of age and older.
-Chicken pox is an opportunistic infection.
-An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
+Varivax is a What is an Opportunistic Infection? fact sheet.approved by the U.S. (FDA) to prevent chicken pox (also known as primary varicella ) in people 12 months of age and older.
+Chicken pox is an (OI) of HIV.
+An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
+To learn more about OIs, read the

 What should I tell my health care provider before receiving Varivax?